elmtree-askmo/cloudcannon-app/content/learn/biology/describe-the-types-of-behavioral-responses-animals-may-have-to-environmental-changes.md

 url: /learn/biology/questions/describe-the-types-of-behavioral-responses-animals-may-have-to-environmental-changes
 score: -1.0
 related_article1:
+    id: 165279
+    title: >-
+        What is the significance of individual learning in the context of animal behavior and fitness?
+    subject: Biology
+    url: /learn/biology/questions/what-is-the-significance-of-individual-learning-in-the-context-of-animal-behavior-and-fitness
+related_article2:
     id: 165273
+    title: >-
-    title: What are Tinbergen’s 4 questions and how do they contribute to understanding animal behavior?
+        What are Tinbergen’s 4 questions and how do they contribute to understanding animal behavior?
     subject: Biology
     url: /learn/biology/questions/what-are-tinbergens-4-questions-and-how-do-they-contribute-to-understanding-animal-behavior
-related_article2:
-    id: 165279
-    title: What is the significance of individual learning in the context of animal behavior and fitness?
-    subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-individual-learning-in-the-context-of-animal-behavior-and-fitness
 related_article3:
-    id: 165281
+    id: 165276
-    title: What is optimal foraging theory and how does it apply to predicting animal foraging strategies?
+    title: >-
+        What are Darwin’s postulates and how do they relate to natural selection?
     subject: Biology
-    url: /learn/biology/questions/what-is-optimal-foraging-theory-and-how-does-it-apply-to-predicting-animal-foraging-strategies
+    url: /learn/biology/questions/what-are-darwins-postulates-and-how-do-they-relate-to-natural-selection
 related_article4:
     id: 165286
+    title: >-
-    title: How do theoretical approaches, such as game theory models, contribute to the study of animal behavior?
+        How do theoretical approaches, such as game theory models, contribute to the study of animal behavior?
     subject: Biology
     url: /learn/biology/questions/how-do-theoretical-approaches-such-as-game-theory-models-contribute-to-the-study-of-animal-behavior
 related_article5:
-    id: 165274
+    id: 165270
-    title: Differentiate between proximate and ultimate causation in animal behavior.
+    title: >-
+        What is brood parasitism and provide an example involving the Red-backed Fairywren and Brush Cuckoo?
     subject: Biology
-    url: /learn/biology/questions/differentiate-between-proximate-and-ultimate-causation-in-animal-behavior
+    url: /learn/biology/questions/what-is-brood-parasitism-and-provide-an-example-involving-the-redbacked-fairywren-and-brush-cuckoo
 ---

 &nbsp;